zZHorizonZz/Simple-XML-Configuration-Library/README.md

 # Simple XML Configuration
  Basic xml config management library.
-It can simply save value with a path in the format 'data.info'.
+You can simply save value with a path in the format 'data.info'.

 ## Download
 You can download [Release Here](https://github.com/zMamutCZz/Simple-XML-Library/releases/tag/1.0)